-Major projects are discussed such as TransGrid's proposed Stockdill Drive 330 kV switching station and the second point of bulk supply to the ACT (refer sections 7.5.1 and 7.7).
-Regular project development meetings and exchanges of information (eg design drawings) are exchanged as such projects progress.
+Major projects are discussed such as TransGrid's proposed Stockdill Drive 330/132 kV bulk supply point substation as required for the second point of bulk supply to the ACT (refer sections 7.5.1 and 7.7).
+Regular project development meetings and exchanges of information (e.g. design drawings) are exchanged as such projects progress.